yasuyuky/sectora/README.md

 1. Copy executable and shared object to each path
 2. Put config file for this program
+3. Register sectora daemon to systemd and enable it
-3. Configure name service switch
+4. Configure name service switch
-4. Configure sshd
+5. Configure sshd
-5. Configure PAM
+6. Configure PAM

 [A setting example of ansible is available](https://github.com/yasuyuky/sectora/blob/master/ansible/)